Daimajin: Legacy

 Successes of Gamera and Daimajin franchises contributed in subtle improvements of financial situation of Daiei Film (while rushed productions of Daimajin films worsened the strength of the company), and resulted in the launching of the Yokai Monsters including the creation of Daimon the vampire.
 Kazunori Ito had presumably inserted references to Wrath of Daimajin within his Heisei Gamera trilogy; snowscapes in Gamera 2: Attack of Legion, and taboo breaking of a mountain village and its hazardous consequences in Gamera 3: Revenge of Iris.

+The character and the term "Daimajin" became influential among Japanese popular cultures, and have appeared as references and parodies among numerous mediums, such as films, (Note: Such as Monster X Strikes Back: Attack the G8 Summit.) comics and anime, (Note: Numerous cases such as GeGeGe no Kitarō and Akuma-kun franchises, Dr.Slump, Godzilla comics, Urusei Yatsura, KochiKame: Tokyo Beat Cops, Sakigake!!
+Otokojuku series, High School!
+Kimengumi, Martian Successor Nadesico, and so on.) video games, (Note: Such as Dragon Quest, Genpei Tōma Den, Ginga Ninkyouden, Gekibo: Gekisha Boy series, and Magic Sword: Heroic Fantasy.), variety shows, (Note: Such as Tensai Takeshi No Genki Ga Deru Terebi!!, Vocabulary Heaven, Waratte Pon!, Ken Shimura's Bakatonosama, Ken Shimura's Daijobuda, and WHAT A FANTASTIC NIGHT.) production varieties, and so on.
+Various figures were nicknamed after the character; such cases are a number of professional baseball players most notably Kazuhiro Sasaki, (Note: Various players were subsequently nicknamed "Daimajin" in accordance with Sasaki, and Sasaki has participated in collaborations and advertisements with the franchise.) a boat racer Masato Aki and a competition race related to him, professional mahjong player Masahito Iida, and several comedian groups.

-The aforementioned GeGeGe no Kitarō series and the Akuma-kun series by Shigeru Mizuki introduced Daimajin-based characters on occasions (Note: Daimajin with altered design and settings both in the 1966 live-action drama (jp) and the episode 39 of the 1989 anime adaptation of the Akumakun, and the clay warriors appeared in the episode 73 of the 1985 anime adaptation of the GeGeGe no Kitarō.) where Mizuki had associated with Daiei Film for the Yokai Monsters (which includes The Great Yokai War: Guardians).
-Kyogoku Natsuhiko also made Gamera and Daimajin and GeGeGe no Kitarō characters and Sadako Yamamura and Inuyasha and Sesshomaru (jp) (Note: Gamera and Gyaos and Daimajin made cameo appearances in the Urusei Yatsura franchise, where Shusuke Kaneko and Kazunori Ito reused their ideas from Urusei Yatsura episodes for their Heisei Gamera trilogy; Kaneko participated in the anime due to an invitation from Mamoru Oshii, and Oshii was originally supposed to join the production of Gamera 2: Attack of Legion.
-Several references to Gamera has also been introduced in the Inuyasha franchise.) co-appeared in the USO MAKOTO Yōkai Hyaku Monogatari series.
+The aforementioned GeGeGe no Kitarō and Akuma-kun series by Shigeru Mizuki, who had associated with Yokai Monsters, and Urusei Yatsura, introduced characters based on Gamera and Daimajin franchises.
+(Note: Gamera and Gyaos and Daimajin made cameo appearances in the Urusei Yatsura franchise, where Shusuke Kaneko and Kazunori Ito reused their ideas from Urusei Yatsura episodes for their Heisei Gamera trilogy; Kaneko participated in the anime due to an invitation from Mamoru Oshii, and Oshii was originally supposed to join the production of Gamera 2: Attack of Legion.
+Several references to Gamera has also been introduced in the Inuyasha franchise.)
+Kyogoku Natsuhiko made Gamera, Daimajin, GeGeGe no Kitarō characters, Sadako Yamamura Inuyasha and Sesshomaru (jp) to co-appear in his USO MAKOTO Yōkai Hyaku Monogatari series.

-Daimajin potentially influenced other productions such as the 1967 British horror film It!, the 1984 novel series God Mazinger, the 1985 North Korean kaiju film Pulgasari influenced by the Godzilla franchise, and the 1991 film Robin Hood: Prince of Thieves by aforementioned Kevin Costner.
-Parody characters based on Daimajin were featured in various other productions such as Urusei Yatsura, a popular variety show WHAT A FANTASTIC NIGHT (jp), video games such as Genpei Tōma Den, Ginga Ninkyouden (jp), Gekibo: Gekisha Boy series, and Magic Sword: Heroic Fantasy.

-Former professional baseball player Kazuhiro Sasaki was nicknamed after the Daimajin, and Sasaki has participated in collaborations and advertisements with the franchise.

-The term "Daimajin" has been increasingly used in popular cultures and other topics such as Dragon Quest, High School!
-Kimengumi, Martian Successor Nadesico, and production varieties.
-Former professional boat racer Masato Aki (jp) was also nicknamed as "Seto no Daimajin" (瀬戸の大魔神, lit.
-Daimajin of the strait) and a competition race was named after him.
-Several comedian groups such as the Daimajin (jp) also bear the term in their stage names.
+Daimajin's influences can be seen in other productions, such as It!
+(1967), God Mazinger (1984), Pulgasari (1985) which itself was produced under the influences from Godzilla, and Robin Hood: Prince of Thieves (1991) by aforementioned Kevin Costner.

-In response to the repeated vandalisms targeting national treasures and important cultural properties of Nara Prefecture in 2010s (jp), the prefecture and its school committee (jp) and prefectural police (jp) designated Daimajin as the mascot character for crime prevention posters.
+In response to the repeated vandalisms targeting national treasures and important cultural properties of Nara Prefecture in 2010s (jp), the prefecture and its school committee (jp) and the Nara Prefectural Police designated Daimajin as the mascot character for crime prevention posters.